MakeSchool-Tutorials/Core-Data-Tutorial/P04-Fetching-Data/content.md

 }
 ```

-Build and run the project, and validate that items you save are persisted even after the app has been wiped from memory:
+Build and run the project, and validate that items saved are persisted even after the app has been wiped from memory:

 > [action]
 >
 > Run the Loaner app, add 2 items into the app, and then use the Fast App Switcher to eject it from memory.
-Reopen the app and make sure your items persisted.
+Reopen the app and make sure the items persisted.

-You should now be able to save items in your app even after the app is ejected from memory!
+Try saving items in the app even after the app is ejected from memory!

 # Now Commit